inducer/pycuda/doc/source/array.rst

     the vector argument and then the *reduce_expr* on the outcome of that.
     *neutral* serves as an initial value.

-    Vectors in *map_expr* should be indexed by the variable *i*. *reduce_expr* uses theformal values "A" and "B" to indicate two operands of a binary reduction operation.
-You can work with only one input argument and without a *map_expr*, too.
+    Vectors in *map_expr* should be indexed by the variable *i*. *reduce_expr* uses theformal values "a" and "b" to indicate two operands of a binary reduction operation.
+If you do not specify a *map_expr*, "in[i]" -- and therefore the presence of only one input argument -- is automatically assumed.

     *dtype_out* specifies the numpy.dtype of the output. *neutral* is specified as float or integer formatted as string. *reduce_expr* and